springernature/immagine/README.md

 Of the above options, `resize_ratio` is the only optional property.
 Here are a couple of examples to show you how cropping can be used:

-* `cC-500-100-0.5` - first reduce an image to half it's original size (0.5 `resize_ratio`), then crop it in the center to 500 pixels wide by 100 pixels tall.
+* `cC-500-100-0.5` - first reduce an image to half its original size (0.5 `resize_ratio`), then crop it in the center to 500 pixels wide by 100 pixels tall.
 * `cSW-100-100` - Do not resize the image prior to cropping, just crop it to 100x100 pixels in the bottom-left.

 #### <a name="image-blurring"></a>Blurring an Image